That’s the thought that kept swirling in my head as I browsed through the Cornell course catalog.

 I trekked over to the Registrar’s office and asked them if I could design my own path of study.
 The answer, shockingly, was yes.
 There was a little-known program that gave free rein to a small group of freshmen to create their own major.

 I applied and was accepted.
-I got to design my own four-year adventure, picking exactly the classes that I wanted to take—and not what someone else thought would be good for me.
+I got to design my own four-year adventure, picking exactly the classes that I wanted to take—not what someone else thought would be good for me.

 But those doors may not be the best ones for you.
-There’s immense power in intentionally creating and opening the doors that best suit you.
+There’s immense power in intentionally creating and opening the doors that accommodate you—instead of shrinking yourself in order to squeeze through whatever door happens to be there.

-That, however, requires you to get clear on the answer to a seemingly simple question.
+That, in turn, requires you to get clear on the answer to a seemingly simple question.

 Stare at that question for as long as you need.
 Deciding what you want can be the hardest thing, particularly if you’ve spent your life—as most of us do—being compelled to go along with the decisions that others have made.